Insurance Abroad: EHIC & S1 Form Explained 2026

-EHIC only for short stays
+EHIC is for short stays only

 Apply for the S1 form on time

-Keep documents carefully
+Keep all documents carefully

 Talk to your insurer early